peterbrittain/asciimatics/doc/source/intro.rst

 Create a curses window, create a :py:obj:`.Screen`, put together a :py:obj:`.Scene` using some :py:obj:`.Effect` objects and then get the Screen to play it.
-An Effect Will typically need to display some text.
-This is provided by a :py:obj:`.Renderer`.
+An Effect Will typically need to display some pre-formatted text.
+This is usually provided by a :py:obj:`.Renderer`.
 For example:

 .. code-block:: python